PUT¶

 TRUE

-: Files are compressed (if they are not already compressed).FALSE
+: Snowflake compresses the files (if they are not already compressed).FALSE

 This option does not support other compression types.
 To use a different compression type, compress the file separately before executing the PUT command.
 Then, identify the compression type using the